rickmed/sailbot/README.md

 - Keeps selenium's async nature.
 - Can open browser windows, let them stay opened and reattach to that window when running a separate script.
+- Multiple concurrent/independent browsers.
 - Seamless support working with sites with iframes.
-- Currently, works best with chrome.
-- Docs incomplete
+- Waits until elements are visible to perform actions.
+- Only chrome supported.

 ## Installation